bihor/fp_masterquiz/Documentation/Administrator/Index.rst

-name, email, homepage, user (FE-user UID), username (FE-user username), ip, session, sessionstart, quiz, points, maximum1 (maximum points for the answered questions), maximum2 (maximum points for a quiz), startdate, crdate, tstamp, datesNotEqual, timePassed, page (reached page), completed (quiz completed?), selections (all answered questions), selectionsByTag (answered questions of a tag), sortedSelections (answered questions, well sorted).
+name, email, homepage, user (FE-user UID), username (FE-user username), ip, session, sessionstart, quiz, points, maximum1 (maximum points for the answered questions), maximum2 (maximum points for a quiz), startdate, crdate, tstamp, datesNotEqual, timePassed, page (reached page), completed (quiz completed?), selections (all answered questions), selectionsByTag (answered questions of a tag) and sortedSelections (answered questions, well sorted).

-A selection has this variables: question, answers, sorting, points, maximumPoints (maximum points for this question), entered (entered text to this question).
+A selection has this variables: question, answers, sorting, points, maximumPoints (maximum points for this question), entered (entered text to this question) and categories.

 .. _admin-configuration: